Home of the freest economy in the world

 Highlights from Silicon Valley

 At the end of June we had the opportunity to take the direct Finnair flight to San Francisco for a week in Silicon Valley.
-My wife and I rented a small studio in Palo Alto via Airbnb and had that as our home base for visits.
+My wife and I rented a small studio in Palo Alto via Airbnb and had the flat as our home base for visits in the region.
 The purpose of the trip was both business and pleasure, as the campus visits were part of the plan as well as meetings with clear objectives for some of the startups in our portfolio.

 A true highlight of the trip was the Apple Park visit at One Infinite Loop in Cupertino on Friday 27th June.
 What we experienced was a real showcase of Art and Design.
-My idol is and has always been Apple’s design icon Jony Ive.
-It’s not just the user friendly products; it’s the immaculate finish of manufacture and the user experience including the Apple stores.
-I actually bought the photo book of product design: Designed by Apple in California, one to enjoy while glancing through photographs and sketches of the most iconic products like the first iPhone.
+Apple’s iconic designer Jony Ive has always been my idol.
+Design is not just about the user friendly products; it’s the immaculate finish of manufacture and the magical user experience including the Apple stores.
+I actually bought the photo book of product design at Apple campus: Designed by Apple in California, one to enjoy while glancing through photographs and sketches of the most iconic products like the first iPhone.
 The iPhone is the one device that changed the way we communicate, create and live.
 While designing the iPhone many existing technologies were utilised, however, Apple was the company that patented the multitouch technology and gave us the magical user experience of a smartphone now loved by many of us.
 And Joy, our contact person was a perfect example of the friendly Apple people with true passion for the products.
 Pitched the idea and need for iOS development for one of our portfolio companies and Apple’s business expert followed-up on this in the following week.
 And now I’m reading Jony’s book once again.

 “Different and new is relatively easy.